engagepy/beginner_python_playground/README.md

 1. Start by downloading python from : https://www.python.org/downloads/ .
 It is safe, open source, popular and going places.
 Downloads are secure so ease into it.

-2. Now download this repo as a .zip by clicking on the greeen code button.
+2. Now download this repo as a .zip by clicking on the green code button.
 Bottom most option should say "Download Zip"

 3. Once in your downloads folder extract it to the desktop *(recommended for ease of locating in terminal)* or any location you prefer.